Art & Design

 - Picking up one-of-a-kind gifts at the Museum Shops

 How to Get There

-The Mori Art Museum is accessible by train and taxi.
+The Mori Art Museum is accessible by train.

-The closest station to the Mori Art Museum is Roppongi Station on the Hibiya Line.
-Traveling from Shinjuku, catch the Metro Oedo Line to Azabu-Juban Station and make the approximately 15-minute trip on foot or by taxi.
+The closest station to the Mori Art Museum is Roppongi Station on the Hibiya Line and Oedo Line.

 The gallery space has displayed works by some of the contemporary art world's biggest names, such as Ai Weiwei and Bill Viola.
 The museum is known as a proponent of Asian art, with many of the gallery's exhibits focusing on art from Japan and East Asia.